Mirabela Castle

 Mirabela Castle, locally known as Utvrda Mirabela or Peovica, lies above the town of Omiš, in the county of Split-Dalmatia in Croatia.

-The name of the castle is sometimes also spelled as Mirabella.
-It is also sometimes called Peovica after the Peovo neighborhood of Omiš in which it is situated.
+The castle's name is sometimes also spelled Mirabella.
+It is occasionally called Peovica after the Peovo neighborhood in Omiš where it is located.

-The castle was built sometimes during the 13th century on a steep crag above the town, overlooking the mouth of the Cetina River.
-During that era, the inhabitants of Omiš mainly practiced piracy.
-This caused the town to be besieged several times by papal and Venetian forces.
-During its history, the town, which was never taken by the Ottomans, was ruled by Croatians, Venetians and Austro-Hungarians.
+The castle was built sometime during the 13th century on a steep crag above the town, overlooking the mouth of the Cetina River.
+At that time, the residents of Omiš mainly engaged in piracy.
+This led to the town being besieged several times by papal and Venetian forces.
+Throughout its history, the town, which was never captured by the Ottomans, was governed by Croatians, Venetians, and Austro-Hungarians.

-Not much remains of the original 13th century castle but the highest tower and some curtain walls.
-In the lower part of the castle also stands a more modern concrete observation turret, probably 19th or 20th century.
-The upper part of the 13th century tower was rebuilt after 1988, when it had been partly destroyed by a lightning strike.
+Not much of the original 13th-century castle remains, only the highest tower and some curtain walls.
+In the lower part of the castle, there is also a more modern concrete observation turret, likely from the 19th or 20th century.
+The upper part of the 13th-century tower was rebuilt after 1988, when it was partly destroyed by a lightning strike.

 Mirabela Castle can be visited for a small fee.
-A small fortification, easily reachable from the lovely historic town center, offering nice views over the town.
-On the mountain top high above the castle is another, 15th century, fortification; Starigrad Fortress.
-Also very much worth a visit, but much more difficult to reach.
+It is a small fortification, easily accessible from the charming historic town center, and offers nice views of the town.
+On the mountain top, high above the castle, stands another fortification, the 15th-century Starigrad Fortress.
+It is also well worth a visit, but much more challenging to reach.

 Gallery